sous-chefs/language-chef/README.md

 Based on chef-client Version **14.0.202**

-Removed resources can be found in REMOVED.md
+We're trying to leave all resources etc. in this language-pack, but we will add a deprecation notice.

 ## Installation